-Solvaclean®\: an environmentally friendly cleaning gas for semiconductor tools
+Solvaclean®: an environmentally friendly cleaning gas for semiconductor tools

 Semiconductor chip manufacturers use a variety of gases to pattern silicon wafers.
-After a number of wafers are processed, the friendly fluorinated gas mixtures that do not remain in the atmosphere, Solvaclean® can be used by the semiconductor industry as an alternative to usual cleaning options.
-Not only does it help reduce the industry's climate impact by lowering emissions, efficient, helping to save energy and water.
-Solvaclean® can also be used as an environmentally-friendly cleaning gas for the production of solar panels. -
+After a number of wafers are processed, the process chambers must be cleaned.
+Made from environmentally friendly fluorinated gas mixtures that do not remain in the atmosphere, Solvaclean® can be used by the semiconductor industry as an alternative to usual cleaning options.
+Not only does it help reduce the industry's climate impact by lowering emissions, but as less gas is required for the cleaning process, it is also more efficient, helping to save energy and water.
+Solvaclean® can also be used as an environmentally-friendly cleaning gas for the production of solar panels.-